unicode-org/message-format-wg/exploration/name-shadowing.md

 The _expression_ rule can't be used directly in _input-declaration_ because the _variable_ is required.

-With this approach, variables are immutable, so each may be defined by only one _declaration_.
+With this approach, local variables cannot be overridden, so each may be defined by only one _declaration_.

 References to later declarations are not allowed,